 The League only works on issues that have been adopted as official “positions.”
 Once we have a position, we can act on it.
 For instance, our position endorsing recycling means that we can lobby for more or better recycling programs.
 (To learn more about the League’s use of “position” and other League terms, see Glossary of League Lingo.)

 Your Member Handbook (published every other year) includes the Newton League’s current positions, and they are also posted on our Local Positions page.
 There are also state and national positions that we support.

 We vote on any proposed changes to our local positions, as well as on our focus for the coming year’s work, at our Annual Meeting, held each spring.
 Changes to the state and national positions are made at their respective conventions; the Newton League is entitled to send voting delegates to both.

 The League makes decisions carefully, following procedures established over many decades on the national, state, and local levels.
 While this means that the League can take longer than other organizations to come to a decision, most League members believe that this approach ensures thoughtful and meaningful action.

 Issues or requests for action usually come through one of our subcommittees, although individual members (or groups that aren’t formal committees) are welcome to propose actions as well.
-For example, a committee might decide that it wants to write a letter to the Board of Aldermen or the Newton TAB to lobby in support of, or opposition to, a particular item.
+For example, a committee might decide that it wants to write a letter to the City Council or the Newton TAB to lobby in support of, or opposition to, a particular item.
 (Note that such letters are always signed by the current League president(s), not by the person who actually writes it.)